Event and Program Locations

 Adapted from “NASPA Non-Discrimination & Labor Policy for Future Hotel and Convention Center Contracts,” Approved by NASPA Board of Directors in March 2007 and revised by NASPA Board of Directors in March 2016

-In March 2016 the NASPA Board of Directors approved the Indigenous Protocol Practice Policy (IPPP), a policy proposed and advocated by the Indigenous Peoples Knowledge Community (IPKC).
-In collaboration with the IPKC, NASPA commits to the respectful inclusion and representation of Indigenous peoples and practices in all NASPA events, programs, media, and materials.
+In collaboration with NASPA's Indigenous Peoples Knowledge Community, the Association commits to the meaningful representation and engagement of Indigenous Peoples, knowledge, and practices in all NASPA events, programs, media, and materials.

-The IPPP calls for consultation and coordination among the IPKC and NASPA, its regions, knowledge communities, and other constituent groups, in planning annual, regional, and other events.
+Our commitment to Indigenous engagement calls for consultation and coordination among the IPKC and NASPA, its regions, knowledge communities, and other constituent groups, in planning annual, regional, and other programs.
 Indigenous protocols are dynamic and will incorporate change and address new issues over time.
 Cultural differences and expressions exist among all Indigenous people and learning this advances the concept of diversity.
 Implementation of this protocol asks humility, respect, and openness to ways of knowing and being that may be different from our own.
-The IPPP represents a starting point for implementation, which should be considered with members of the IPKC.

 Event organizers will exercise due diligence to understand the protocol of local Indigenous communities.
 For questions or concerns relating to any part of the Indigenous Protocol Practice, including land acknowledgments and the spelling and pronunciation of Indigenous words and names, the IPKC invites consultation.